stibbons1990/hex/docs/blog/posts/2023-09-16-migrating-a-plex-media-server-to-kubernetes.md

 service/plex-tcp created
 ```

-After about a minute the pod finds the `PersistentVolumeClaim`s and Plex is ready at
+After about a minute the pod finds the `PersistentVolumeClaim` and Plex is ready at
 [192.168.0.128:32400/web](http://192.168.0.128:32400/web)
 (LAN only, no SSL).